Archive for May, 2014

 Even if you’re healthy now, family history with things like high blood pressure, diabetes, or cancer can make you vulnerable to expensive health care needs.
 Having quality health insurance gives you protection from the unexpected.

-The marketplace reopens in late 2016.
+The marketplace reopens starting November 1st.
 Sign up and we’ll be sure to send you reminders and info!

 What type of plan is right for me?